davidmertenjones/ist-303-team-kanto-project/README.md

     * UI for administrator panel: 2 days

-**User Stories (Non-MVP)**
+### <ins>User Stories (Non-MVP)</ins>

-**Search Based on Current Location**
+### Search Based on Current Location

 * As a patient, I want to search for medical services by category (e.g., lab tests, imaging, consultations) based on my current location in San Bernardino County and view the fastest route on a map so that I can easily access nearby care options.
   * Priority: 3
   * Estimate: Requires using browser location data and mapping integration through API call to filter services by proximity and display the fastest route.
 Estimated 6.5 days total.
     * Setup browser geolocation: 1 day
     * Extend query logic to filter services by proximity: 2 days
     * Integrate with Google Maps API or something similar: 3 days

-**Allow Administrators to Verify Status**
+### <ins>Allow Administrators to Verify Status</ins>

 * As an administrator, I want to be able to verify the status of healthcare providers requesting access so that only legitimate providers can add or edit service details.
   * Priority: 3
   * Estimate: Requires extending user profiles with credential fields, creating a submission process for documents, and letting admins approve or reject them.
 Estimated 5.5 days total.
     * Extend user database with credential fields: 1 day
     * UI for providers to upload proof: 2 days
     * UI for administrator view to approve or reject: 2 days

-**Compare Costs**
+### <ins>Compare Costs</ins>

 * As a patient, I want to check insurance coverage and out-of-pocket costs for each service so that I can make informed financial decisions.
   * Priority: 4
   * Estimate: Requires extending the service database with pricing and insurance details, and a system for cost calculation.
 Estimated 5.5 days total.
     * Extend service database with cost and insurance fields: 1 day
     * Backend calculation for coverage and copay/deductible: 2 days
     * UI for cost breakdown: 2 days

-**Statistical Reporting for Administrators**
+### <ins>Statistical Reporting for Administrators</ins>

 * As an administrator, I want to generate reports on service usage and demand so that I can make data-driven decisions.
   * Priority: 4
   * Estimate: Requires storing and aggregating service usage data, and then creating admin reporting tools with visualization and export options.
 Estimated days 6.5 days total.
     * Set up data analytics model: 3 days
     * UI for admin report of statistics: 2 days
     * Option to export data: 1 day

-**Time Estimate Subtotal, MVP: 38.5**
+### **Time Estimate Subtotal, MVP:** 38.5
-**Time Estimate Subtotal, non-MVP: 24**
+### **Time Estimate Subtotal, non-MVP:** 24
-**Total Days: 62.5**
+### **Total Days:** 62.5